Wendy-1222/SLM_Jailbreak_Website/README.md

 }
 ```

-#### Method 2: Use the fallback embedded data
+### Method 2: Use the create_jailbreak_examples.py script

-If you prefer not to use external JSON files, you can modify the embedded fallback data in the `index.html` file.
-This data is used if the JSON file cannot be loaded.
+You can use the provided Python script to generate or modify jailbreak examples programmatically.

-## File Structure
+## Website Architecture

-- `index.html`: Main website page with the implementation
-- `jailbreak_examples.json`: JSON file containing the jailbreak examples
-- `requirements.txt`: Python dependencies
-- `website/`: Directory containing website assets (CSS, images, etc.)
+The website uses a modular component-based architecture:

+1. **Main Index**: The `index.html` file serves as the entry point and loads all components dynamically
+2. **Components**: Individual HTML components in the `website/components/` directory are loaded at runtime
+3. **Styling**: CSS is organized in the `website/styles/` directory
+4. **JavaScript**: Frontend functionality is implemented in the `website/js/` directory
+5. **Examples**: Jailbreak and defense examples are stored as JSON in the `website/examples/` directory

 ## Citation